stealthman22/100-days-of-code/r2-log.md

 ### Day 7 (11th August 2019)
 Learnt basic terminal commands today.
 Navigating through file structures from the terminal, and the differences between terminals across operating systems, and also the various types of shells (Bash, Fish ....)
+Learnt basic terminal commands today.
+Navigating through file structures from the terminal, and the differences between terminals across operating systems, and also the various types of shells (Bash, Fish ....) https://www.makeuseof.com/tag/linux-commands-reference-pdf/ #100DaysOfCode